Oash0739/HONOURS/README.md

 - Model and Simulation Comparison: .png images of simulation overlaid with plots of the spiral arm models from Appendix A, B and C.
 - Mean Angular Difference Plots: .png of Figures 16, 19 and 21 from my thesis in digital form.
 - Polar Data and Model Comparison: .png images of polar data overlayed with models spoken on in my thesis from Appendix D and E.
-- Galactoseismology: the Milky Way's Response to a Major Impact Event: .pdf of my thesis.